Primary Maths Dictionary for Kids and Parents: A Guide To The Mathematical Terms Used In KS1 And KS2

 In primary maths, there are two types of variation, conceptual and procedural variation.

 Conceptual variation means looking at a maths idea in various representations.
-For example, showing a number using multilink, diennes block, 100 square or partitioned, to explain place value.
+For example, showing a number using multilink, diennes block, hundred square or partitioned, to explain place value.

 Procedural variation is used to support a child’s deeper understanding of a maths process by extending a problem by varying the number, varying the processes to solve a problem or varying the problems by applying the same method to a group of similar problems.